Ukraine war: Three teens among 11 killed in Kramatorsk attack

 "Please pray for her", Mr Jaramillo Caro said.

-Valentina, a Kramatorsk resident who owns a cafe near the site spoke of the damage following the attack.
-"Everything has been blown there, there is nothing, no windows, no doors," she said.
+Valentyna, a Kramatorsk resident who owns a cafe near the site spoke of the damage following the attack.
+"Everything has been blown out there," she told Reuters news agency, adding that "none of the glass, windows or doors are left".

 The Kremlin claimed again to only carry out strikes on military targets, and Russia's defence ministry claimed it had destroyed a "temporary deployment of [Ukrainian] commanders" in Kramatorsk, without elaborating further.